oracle-livelabs/developer/ai-optimizer/tenancy/cleanup/cleanup.md

 ## Introduction

-In the lab you cleanup the deployed Oracle AI Optimizer and Toolkit environment by using Oracle CLoud OCI Resource Manager.
+In the lab you cleanup the deployed Oracle AI Optimizer and Toolkit environment by using Oracle Cloud OCI Resource Manager.

 Estimated Time: 10 minutes